 Recommended: What to see in Strasbourg in December

 Recommended by Erica Riley of Travels with Erica

 Brussels is a quick 90-minute train ride from Paris and is one of the best weekend trips departing from Paris you can go on.

 Brussels is the capital of Belgium, but it feels like a friendly small town.
 There is plenty to do, but you still feel relaxed and like you’re not rushing from place to place.

 Even though Brussels isn’t a huge city, there is plenty of unique things to do to keep you busy.
 Some of the unmissable sights include The Belgian Comic Strip Centre, touring the European Parliament, Manneken Pis, and, of course, sampling the chocolate Belgium is famous for.

-Since you’re only in Brussels for the weekend, you want to stay near the city centre.
+Since you’re only in Brussels for the weekend, you want to stay near the city center.
 You’ll be able to walk everywhere you want to go.
-Hotel Hubert Grand Place is one of the most popular mid-range hotels to stay at in the city centre.
+Hotel Hubert Grand Place is one of the most popular mid-range hotels to stay at in the city center.

 Recommended by Ali from Berlin Travel Tips